05-Distribution and Confidence Intervals of Clementines

 boxplot(box1$weight, box2$weight, names=c("box1", "box2"))

-Note: It is also possible to use boxplot with the model formula syntax.
+Here it is easier to use boxplot with the model formula syntax.
 This is the preferred way, because it does not require to split the data set beforehand:

 boxplot(weight ~ brand, data = fruits)